Experiencing and Expressing the Risen Life

 In the Easter Vigil Mass, after the blessing of the new fire, the presiding priest cuts a cross in the Easter candle.
 As he traces the vertical arm he says, “Christ yesterday and today;” then the horizontal arm: “the beginning and the end.”
 Above the cross he traces the first letter of the Greek alphabet, “the Alpha,” and the last letter below, “and Omega.”

 In the upper left corner of the cross he inscribes the first digit of the current year, “2,” saying, “All time belongs to him;” the second digit in the right corner: “and all the ages;” the third digit in the lower left corner: “To him be glory and power;” and the last digit in the lower right corner: “through every age forever.
 Amen.”

-All human history revolves around the cross of Jesus and takes its meaning from his death and resurrection.
-"Christ has died, Christ is risen, Christ will come again."
+All time, all human history, revolves around the cross of Jesus and takes its meaning from his death and resurrection.
+“Christ has died, Christ is risen, Christ will come again.”
 Give thanks to the Lord for he is good, his love is everlasting.

 1Paul VI Evangelization in the Modern World, nos.
 21, 41.
 2Matthew 12:39-40; Luke 11:29-30; John 5: 21-26; 6:48-57; 14:6, 19-20; 15:1-8, 17:1-10; Galatians 2:19-20; 1John 5:12.
 3Ritual of Baptism.

 Insight: What do I do that cannot be explained except by my faith in Jesus Christ?
 What would I change in my daily life and lifestyle if I did not believe in him?

 Initiative: Make one change in your lifestyle that cannot be explained except by your faith.

 Reflections brought to you by the Immersed in Christ Ministry